sandinmyjoints/requests-review/review.rst

 This habitation of minds outside my own is part of what draws me to both these pursuits.
 It is a challenge.
 It broadens my world.
-Thinking of others, as others think, anticipating their needs and wants and questions, helps me escape myself and gain perspective.
+Thinking of others, as others think, anticipating their needs and wants and questions, helps me transcend myself and gain perspective.
 It's invigorating!

 What it's like to work with a great API
 ---------------------------------------